go-orb/go-orb/README.md

 #### Lint

-We do not accept commits that fail to lint, either use `./scripts/test.sh lint` or install [Trunk](https://trunk.io/) and it's extension for your editor.
+We do not accept commits that fail to lint, either use `./scripts/test.sh lint all` or install [Trunk](https://trunk.io/) and it's extension for your editor.

 ## Authors